- Complimentary snacks

 If the Swissport Lounge at Chicago O’Hare Terminal 5 was a domestic club, it’d be serviceable.
 The lounge features key basics such as comfortable seating, free Wi-Fi, snacks, and alcoholic beverages.

 Unfortunately, Terminal 5 serves international flights exclusively, and in this context the Swissport lounge disappoints.
-In particular, Emirates and Qatar passengers are in for a shock, considering the typically high standards of Middle Eastern airlines lounges.
 The Swissport Lounge is an okay place to sit, but by all means arrive at the airport as late as possible and skip it.

 Swissport Lounge at Chicago, IL - O'Hare (ORD) welcomes: